carbon-language/carbon-lang/docs/design/expressions/member_access.md

 }

 fn DrawWidget(r: RoundWidget, s: SquareWidget) {
-  // ✅ OK, lookup in type and lookup in type-of-type find the same entity.
+  // ✅ OK, lookup in type and lookup in facet type find the same entity.
   DrawTemplate(r);

-  // ✅ OK, lookup in type and lookup in type-of-type find the same entity.
+  // ✅ OK, lookup in type and lookup in facet type find the same entity.
   DrawTemplate(s);

   // ✅ OK, found in type.